ben-hockley/FPLAICompanion/README.md

 FPL AI Companion is a web app for analysing fpl players to make the best choices, helping users to maximise their points and reach higher ranks in the FPL Standings.

-_For more examples, please refer to the [Documentation](https://github.com/ben-hockley/FPLAICompanion/wiki)_
+_For further details, please refer to the [Documentation](https://github.com/ben-hockley/FPLAICompanion/wiki)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>